 Mr. A. Macaulay – Head of Department

-Miss.
-A. Houghton – Second in Department and Teacher of Science
+Mrs. A. Kirkpatrick – Second in Department and Teacher of Science (Maternity Leave)

 Mr. S. Coyle – Deputy Headteacher and Teacher of Science

 Mrs. K. Donlon – Deputy Headteacher and Teacher of Science